 Border Crossing statuses: Open – Movement permitted in both directions.
 Partially Open – Movement permitted with restrictions.
 Closed – No cross-border movement permitted.

-Departures from Türkiye involved over 24,034 Iranian nationals returning to Iran between 3 and 18 March, while 26,589 Iranians arrived in Türkiye during the same period.
+Departures from Türkiye involved close to 88,000 Iranian nationals returning to Iran between 3 March and 13 April, while over 105,000 Iranians arrived in Türkiye during the same period.
 This current volume of movement remains notably lower than pre-conflict levels, when crossings from both sides averaged approximately 5,000 individuals per day.
+These arrival figures do not necessarily indicate permanent departures, as available data do not fully allow differentiation between those who remained and those who later returned to Iran.
+For many Iranian nationals entering under the 90-day visa-free within the short-term stay regime, these movements may reflect routine activities, such as tourism, transit to catch flights, or family visits, or represent precautionary and temporary travel as individuals assess the ongoing situation in Iran.

 Loading Lebanese crossing into neighbouring countries (since 28 February)